jacderida/jacderida.github.io/source/_posts/2014-06-25-automating-a-postgresql-development-environment.markdown

 ```

 I have to admit, I don't really know much about Expect.
 Here, I've adapted a small subset of its functionality to deal with su requiring user input.
 You create a process, then send it input and tell it what you expect to happen as a result of that input.
-The points of interest here are the commands it's sending with respect to PostgreSQL.
-It calls the initdb binary to initialise the data directory for the database.
-Then, before actually starting the server, it edits the config to set it to listen on all addresses, then edits pg_hba.conf to say that it'll accept connections from anywhere.
-The server is then started.
-If you don't have anything to execute against the database as part of the process you're automating, this step isn't necessary.
-Finally, it logs out, returning control back to the caller.
+The points of interest here are the commands it's sending with respect to PostgreSQL:

+* Call the initdb binary to initialise the data directory for the database.
+* Edit postgresql.conf to set it to listen on all addresses.
+* Edit pg_hba.conf to say it'll accept connections from anywhere.
+* Start the server (if you don't have anything to execute against the database as part of the process you're automating, this step isn't necessary).
+* Finally, log out and return control back to the caller.

 With all this done, Packer will now create a box for use with Vagrant and VirtualBox.
 Since Packer is doing all the heavy lifting, the Vagrant configuration is ultra simple.